-University Health System begins processing COVID-19 tests from across Texas
+University Health begins processing COVID-19 tests from across Texas

 Jim Willis, vice president and associate administrator at University Hospital, says the ability to assist the state in processing COVID-19 specimens is the result of realizing months ago that greater coronavirus testing capabilities would be needed.

-Specimens collected from numerous locations throughout the state will be consolidated in Austin then shipped to University Health System.
-Stephanie Whitehead, executive director of Pathology Services, says University Health System expects to produce test results as quickly as within 24 hours.
+Specimens collected from numerous locations throughout the state will be consolidated in Austin then shipped to University Health.
+Stephanie Whitehead, executive director of Pathology Services, says University Health expects to produce test results as quickly as within 24 hours.
 The ability to quickly provide results is an important factor in limiting exposure to the virus.